jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.en.md

 Maybe some time  later, I will install some of  the other Perl modules and I  will test them...  when I get enough  round tuits.
 Just  now, I still expand my  current program with only JSON and  YAML modules.
+And then I  will read the  specification, to  compare what I  have guessed until then with what I will read  and to learn which edge cases I have missed.

 License
 =======